The Biggest Enterprise Architecture Trends in 2023

 From an Enterprise Architect to a CIO or COO, everyone in an organization wants to answer these critical questions and navigate change smoothly.
 We’ve compiled learnings from experts in digital transformation so customers can deliver more change and innovation faster, give greater value to the market, and achieve their objectives.

-Now architecture’s social aspects are becoming increasingly important.
-All organizations - not just those with significant IT development - are starting to embrace digitalization, develop, and grow.
+Architecture’s social aspects are becoming increasingly important.
+All organizations - not just those with significant IT development - are starting to embrace digitalization as a means of development and growth.
 This means combining people with traditional architectural components.
 By putting people on the map, the organization’s social design becomes apparent, showing social interactions, autonomy, mastery, and the purpose of the people.

 It’s beneficial for teams to see their organization and where, when, and how handoffs occur between teams.
 In addition, understanding the social aspects helps identify and fix pain points between teams and processes.

-Change Mindset to Use Enterprise Architecture in New Ways
+Change in Mindset to Use Enterprise Architecture in New Ways

-Using the social aspects of architecture means thinking beyond Enterprise Architecture as a way to view systems such as the enterprise's applications, processes, and information.
+Using the social aspects of architecture means thinking beyond Enterprise Architecture as a way to view only technological systems, such as the enterprise's applications and information.

 Now, EA takes on a new role by facilitating the understanding that an organization’s people are vital actors in the enterprise.
 In addition, employees are happier and perform better for the organization when they have a stronger sense of purpose and mastery over solutions.
 Using EA can help a company treat people as people, not machines.